andrbmgi/RoboRockDyad/README.md

 1. Pop off the red caps on both sides with a screw driver
     ![remove red caps](images/02_neck_red_cap.png)
-1. Remove the two screw on each side
+1. Remove the two screws on each side
 1. Remove the black cap from both sides
     ![remove black caps](images/03_neck_black_cap.png)
 1. Press together the inner parts to detach the two parts (harder than it sounds!)